Debt Camel

 There isn’t a separate template for this.
 You can just copy the complaint you sent to the lender.
 But here are some more things you may want to add.

-It’s worth emphasising if you had a poor credit record, especially if it got worse as you carried on borrowing from the doorstep lender.
+• Say if you had a poor credit record, especially if it got worse as you carried on borrowing from the doorstep lender.

-It is also worth pointing out to the Ombudsman if it was always your agent suggesting you borrow more, perhaps because it was getting near to Christmas, or in August when you might need more money for new school uniforms, or because you had paid off a lot of a previous loan.
+• Also tell the Ombudsman if it was always your agent suggesting you borrow more, perhaps because it was getting near to Christmas, or in August when you might need more money for new school uniforms, or because you had paid off a lot of a previous loan.

 Send your bank statements and credit report